 I have had the opportunity ministering to those in prison to know some men that many religious people would consider “second class.”
 A few of them have done some pretty awful things, even taking the life of another person.
 But God has opened the door for me to go into the Indiana Department of Correction and share my faith, facilitate Bible studies and even hold a Passover Seder (I mean the whole thing!).
 It is not my place to call any of them “common” or “unclean” for my God does not show partiality.

 Do you remember back as a child not touching somebody so you wouldn’t get cooties?
 That was silly, and as adults we chuckle at that idea.
 Yet, in perhaps a less “silly” way, we do the same thing.
 Are you looking down on someone, or on some group of people?
 Is there somebody who, in your eyes, just isn’t worthy enough – somebody who, compared to you, is second class?

-Yeshua didn’t hesitate to minister to those considered the lowlifes and outcasts of his day, even though the religious leaders said, “If this man were a prophet He would know who and what sort of person this woman is who is touching Him, that she is a sinner” (Luke 7:39) .
+Yeshua didn’t hesitate to minister to those considered the lowlifes and outcasts of his day, even though the religious leaders said, “If this man were a prophet he would have known who and what sort of woman this is who is touching him, for she is a sinner” (Luke 7:39) .
 I’m not suggesting that we blend in and become one of the “sinners.”
-But keep in mind, “such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Yeshua Messiah and in the Spirit of our God” (1 Corinthians 6:11).
+But keep in mind, “such were some of you.
+But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
+(1 Corinthians 6:11).
 Our responsibility, like Peter’s, is to go wherever God send us or attend to whoever He brings our way.